-Dark Mode (DM) is a user interface option that inverts colors to make text and icons appear light on a dark background – which reduces the brightness of your screen.
+Dark Mode is a user interface option that inverts colors to make text and icons appear light on a dark background—which reduces the brightness of your screen.

 Why Dark Mode?

-In this article, you will get some tips on how to adapt your design to Dark Mode.
+In this article, you will get some tips on how to adapt your design to DM.
 You will also learn how Voyado can help you adapt your email design theme.

 Email design theme for Dark Mode

-Since there aren’t any official fixes for Dark Mode in the email clients, we do not recommend doing specific adjustments in the code for as it may only work for a short period of time.
-It may also only work for Apple Mail and Outlook mobile app (IOS and Android).
+Since there aren’t any official fixes for DM in the email clients, we do not recommend doing specific adjustments in the code as it may only work for a short period of time.
+It may also only work for Apple Mail and Outlook mobile app (iOS and Android).

-How Voyado can help to adjust to Dark Mode when setting up the design theme:
+How Voyado can help to adjust to DM when setting up the design theme: